-NYSDOT To Host Open Forum Public Meeting for the Proposed NY Route 111 Safety and Mobility Improvement Project Tuesday, May 1, 2007
+NYSDOT to Host Open Forum Public Meeting for the Proposed NY Route 111 Safety and Mobility Improvement Project Tuesday, May 1, 2007

 Construction is currently scheduled to begin in 2008.
 It is intended to utilize night time construction wherever possible and one travel lane will be open in each direction at all times.
 Access to businesses along the project route will be maintained.

 The facility is handicapped accessible.
-However, residents who require a sign language interpreter, assistive learning system, or other accommodations should contact the DOT at (631) 952- 6654.
+However, residents who require a sign language interpreter, assistive learning system, or other accommodations should contact the DOT by April 27 at (631) 952- 6654.

 Any person who has questions about the project but is unable to attend the Public Hearing should mail their comments to: